za-h-ra/100DaysOfCode/rules.md

 # Rules

 ## Main Commitment

-I will code every day Monday through Friday for the next 100 days.
+I will code every day Monday through Friday for the next 100 days for _at least_ **one** hour.
 I will **not** code on the weekends.
 I think taking breaks, spending time with friends and family, and alone time is very important and essential for growth.
 Nobody's got time to burn out!

 ## Start Date

-### December 1st, 2020
+### January 14, 2020

 ## Additional Rules